xandaocarelli/ng7-crash-course/README.md

 # Crashcourse
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

-# Link for the crash course on DesignCourse Channel
+# Link for this crash course on DesignCourse Channel (Youtube)
 https://www.youtube.com/watch?v=5wtnKulcquA

 # What I've learned